 - Preheat the oven to 325 degrees F. Line a muffin pan with 24 paper liners.

-- Stir the buttermilk and vanilla into the cooled cocoa mixture.
+- Stir the buttermilk and vanilla into the cocoa mixture.

-- Sift the flour and salt together into another medium bowl (Pay attention!
-Don’t add the baking soda.
-It goes in later…).
-With the mixer on low, add the flour mixture, alternating with the cocoa mixture, to the egg mixture in three separate additions, beginning and ending with the flour mixture.
+- With the mixer on low, add the flour and the buttermilk mixture alternately to the egg mixture in three separate additions, beginning and ending with the flour mixture.
 Beat until incorporated.
+If you are using a thick gel rather than liquid color, add a few drops until you get a deep red hue.

 - In a small bowl, combine the vinegar and baking soda and stir until the baking soda dissolves; the mixture will fizz.
 Add to the batter and stir until just combined.